docfate111/Math189Z/README.md

-# covid19analyticsclass
+Math 189 Z
-machine learning and data science to analyze the spread of COVID-19
+machine learning and data science to analyze the spread and impact of COVID-19